 It’s a test.

-One product to see if your theory of “one client wanted it so perhaps more will too” is accurate.
+One product to see if your hypothesis of “one client wanted it so perhaps more will too” is accurate.

 For self-employed creatives, normal business traps are easy to fall into and overcomplicate things - but they’re totally avoidable when flying solo.